FBoucher/stream-projects/Streams/2020-07-29-Stream117-TinyBlazorAdmin.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is fixing the modal windows and testing all the features of the TinyBlazorAdmin.
+This project is now up to date with the server side version (included into the Azure Url Shortener project).
+Next will be the deployment...

 📺 - Twitch archive - stream no.109